Fichet-Bauche: The Bauche company

 In 1864, Auguste-Nicolas Bauche, expert in fire resistant materials, began to produce safes and founded his first production factory in Gueux, near Reims in France.
 By 1867, the Gueux workshops had become too cramped.
 The factory was moved to Reims with more modern workshops incorporating a technological breakthrough of the time: a cementation furnace for the extreme hardening of the surface of certain steels.

 This led to great advancements in the protection safes could offer.
 In 1879, Bauche demonstrated the efficacy of his fire safes with a live demonstration and several thousand francs emerged intact from a safe after having been repeatedly subjected to fire.
-Then the invention of the "ironclad" safe, both fire resistant and armour plated, in 1895 really made Bauche's name.
+Then the invention of the "ironclad" safe, both fire resistant and armour plated, in 1895, solidified Bauche's name in the safe industry.

 Bauche expanded with the creation of a factory in Feuquières.
-At that start of World War I in 1914, the factory fell into the hands of the Germans who, on their retreat in 1918, razed the building to the ground.
-Afterwards, the ruins were rebuilt and both production and research were started afresh.
+At the start of World War I in 1914, the factory fell into the hands of the German Occupation, which on their retreat in 1918, razed the building to the ground.
+Afterwards, the building was rebuilt and both production and research were started afresh.

-In 1924, Bauche created a new anti welding torch testing, the focus of a new technology which would be used for many years to come.
+In 1924, Bauche created a new anti-welding torch testing, the focus of a new technology which would be used for many years to come.
 Working for the national defence ministry, the factory was destroyed once more by the Germans in 1940 and four years later was partially reconstructed as a repair workshop for American tanks.
 The company had to wait until well after the war before the factory was fully rebuilt.

 The creation of Fichet-Bauche

 In 1967, Fichet and Bauche merged.
-The newly christened Fichet-Bauche company and focused on safes, safe deposit lockers, vaults and locks.
+The newly merged Fichet-Bauche company focused on producing safes, vaults, and locks.
 The corporate headquarters was transferred to Clamart in Vélizy and, in parallel, a new factory was built in Carignan for the production of fire resistant safes.
 The Fichet-Bauche Group also expanded internationally during the end of the 1960s and 1970s.

 A factory designed for the manufacture of vault room doors and safes was built in Barcelona, and new offices were opened in Argentina, Brazil, Portugal, Malaysia and Hong Kong.